AmoInno/AmoInno/README.md

 ## About Me:
 I am a software development student at Codespace Academy👩‍💻.
-My journey to learn programming is driven by a love of exploring new technologies.
-I am always eager to learn and create.
+My journey to learn programming is driven by a love of exploring new technologies and my passion for learning.

 - 🌍 I'm from South Africa.
-- ⚽ My favourite sport is netball.
+- 😃 I'm most excited to use my creativity to **create applications** that improve lives.
 - 🔭 I’m currently working on **my first portfolio piece**
 - 🌱 I’m currently learning **Javascript**
 - 👯 I’m looking to collaborate on **open-source projects**
 - ⚡ Fun fact **I am the most extroverted shy person I know.**